microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 ```

 Notice the `OnEventDoAction` custom attribute decorating the class.
 This tells the Coyote runtime
-that this class expects to receive `RequestGreetingEvent`s.
+that this class expects to receive `RequestGreetingEvents`.
 These events will be queued in the
 inbox for this `Actor` until the right time to dequeue them and process them.
 The custom attribute
 tells the `Coyote` runtime to call the `HandleGreeting` method.
 The Coyote runtime will also report
 an error if a different type of event is sent to the `Greeter`.